digipost/signering-docs/source/syntax-help.rst

+:orphan:

+.. _syntax-help:

 Syntax help
 ************

 This is a cheat-sheet for writing the documentation.
-It is only for internal use, but feel free to browse if you are curious about how we write our documentation.

-All the following examples are for using *reStructuredText* instead of *Markdown*.
+It is only for internal use.
+All the following examples are for using `reStructuredText <https://www.sphinx-doc.org/en/master/usage/restructuredtext/>`_ instead of *Markdown*.

 Links
 ======